-We expect all day surgery patients to be discharged on the day of admission; you will be able to go home from about three hours after your operation/treatment.
+We expect all day surgery patients to be discharged on the day of admission; you will be able to go home from about three hours after your operation or treatment.
 Patients who stay for one night or more are usually discharged by 10am.

 Your nurse will let you know when you can go home and give you any advice and information you may need, including any relevant contact numbers.
-You will be advised how to care for your wound when you are discharged, and how soon you will be able to have a bath or shower.
+When appropriate you will be advised how to care for your wound when you are discharged, and how soon you will be able to have a bath or shower.

-Your Consultant will see you before discharge.
-If he/she has prescribed medication for you, this will be given to you before you leave.
+Your Consultant may wish to see you before discharge.
+If they have prescribed medication for you, this will be given to you with advice from a member of the pharmacy team before you leave.
+You will be expected to pay for your discharge medication before you leave the Hospital. .
 Your Consultant will let you know if you require a follow-up appointment.
 If you do, you will be assisted in making this appointment, prior to your discharge.

 If you have had a general anaesthetic, or any other sedation, you MUST NOT DRIVE FOR THE NEXT 48 HOURS.
 Driving after sedation is similar to driving whilst drunk and the authorities would view it in the same way.
 You should also avoid drinking alcohol, operating machinery, cooking, making any important decisions or signing contracts for 24 hours after your treatment.
 You should ensure there will be someone at home to look after you, at least for the first 24 hours.